On the Sylvester-Gallai and the orchard problem for pseudoline arrangements: The orchard problem for pseudoline arrangements

 \subsection{Sweeping argument}

-How do we determine pseudoline arrangements with 12 pseudolines in which $19$ triples of them intersect in a point and in which the remaining pairs intersect pairwise?
-We can assume that one pseudoline $P_{1}$ is incident with $5$ triple points.
-We use an additional pseudoline $P_s$ that is parallel to pseudoline $P_1$ at the beginning and that we sweep through the projective plane until it coincides with $P_1$ again.
-On this sweeping pseudoline $P_{s}$ we consider its intersections especially with all pairwise intersections of the other $11$ pseudolines $P_i$ with labels $i \in \{2, ..., 12\}$.
-We have at the beginning on $P_{s}$ the sequence of pseudoline indices $(2,3,4,5,6,7,8,9,10,11,12)$ and immediately afterwards when $P_s$ is incident with line $P_1$, we have the triples $((1,2,3),(1,4,5),(1,6,7),(1,8,9),(1,10,11),12)$ or the new sequence of pseudoline indices $(3,2,5,4,7,6,9,8,11,10,12)$.
-Because of the symmetry we consider only one position of $P_{12}$.
-Now we change either a pair of adjacent indices in ascending order or we look for a tripel of adjacent indices again in ascending order for which we reverse their order.
-We do this step for changing the sequence of indices over and over again in all possible ways until we reach the sequence of indices $(12,11,10,9,8,7,6,5,4,3,2)$.
+Now we explain how we determine pseudoline arrangements with 12 pseudolines in which $19$ triples of them intersect in a point and in which the remaining pairs intersect pairwise.
+We can assume that one pseudoline $P_{1}$ is incident with $5$ triple points since $3\cdot t_{3}/n = 3\cdot 19/12 > 4$.
+We use an additional {\it sweeping} pseudoline $P$ that is at the beginning equal to pseudoline $P_1$ and that has otherwise all the time precisely one additional point on $P_{1}$ between the intersection of $P_{12}$ with $P_{1}$ and the intersection of $P_{2}$ with $P_{1}$.
+We sweep $P$ through the projective plane until it finally coincides with $P_1$ again.
+We move $P$ across all intersection points of two or three pseudolines.
+In other words, we imagine all possible crossings that can occur when we have an arrangement with 12 pseudolines in which $19$ triples occur and the remaining crossings occur pairwise.
+This sweeping process has been used heavily in \cite{BP2} and we refer the reader for details of this sweeping process to this article.
+On this sweeping pseudoline $P$, we consider the sequence of intersections along $P$ with the remaining pseudolines $P_{i}$ for $2 \leq i \leq 12$.
+An intersection of just two pseudolines in the arrangement leads to an interchange of just two elements in the sequence of intersections on $P$.
+An intersection of three pseudolines in the arrangement leads to reversing the sequence of a triple of adjacent indices.
+We have at the beginning on $P$ the sequence of pseudoline indices $(2,3,4,5,6,7,8,9,10,11,12)$ and immediately afterwards when $P$ is incident with line $P_1$, we have triples and a single crossing point $((1,2,3),(1,4,5),(1,6,7),(1,8,9),(1,10,11),12)$ or the new sequence of pseudoline indices $(3,2,5,4,7,6,9,8,11,10,12)$.
+Because of the symmetry, we consider only one position of $P_{12}$.
+Now we change either a pair of adjacent indices in ascending order or we look for a triple of adjacent indices again in ascending order for which we reverse their order.
+We do such steps for changing the sequence of indices over and over again in all possible ways until we reach the sequence of indices $(12,11,10,9,8,7,6,5,4,3,2)$.
 During the process we collect the triples and we keep those examples that have precisely $19$ triples.